Adebayo Ogunlesi: Additional work

 Ogunlesi is a member of the District of Columbia Bar Association.
 While working at Credit Suisse First Boston, he was a lecturer at Harvard Law School and the Yale School of Management, where he taught a course on transnational investment projects in emerging countries.

 In October 2012, he was appointed to the board of directors at Goldman Sachs.
 On 24 July 2014, he was named lead director.

 In December 2016, it was announced that Ogunlesi, among other business leaders, would be part of Donald Trump's Strategic and Policy Forum, which was disbanded on 16 August 2017.

+In 2022, Ogunlesi was named to the President's National Infrastructure Advisory Council.

 In January 2025, Ogunlesi joined the board of directors of OpenAI.

 Personal life

 Ogunlesi has been married to British-born optometrist Dr. Amelia Quist-Ogunlesi since 1985.
 They have two children.
 In his song "Wonderful," Burna Boy pays tribute to Adebayo, citing his hard work.

 As of 2025, Forbes estimates his net worth at US$2.5 billion.